jdumouchelle/RLforBookingControl/README.md

 Implementation of "Reinforcement Learning for Freight Booking Control Problems" ([https://link.springer.com/article/10.1057/s41272-023-00459-1](https://link.springer.com/article/10.1057/s41272-023-00459-1)).

 The main codebase has been added to `rm`.
-Notebooks and data/models have been added.
+Notebooks, data, and trained models have been added.
 Documentation is coming soon.

 ## Reference